truemped/truemped.github.io/content/posts/mgmt/leadership-is-language.md

 ship sank and all 35 people on board died.

 In the domain of tech the consequences usually are not that drastic on an individual level.
-Hopefully no one gets killed because of a bad running projcet.
+Hopefully no one gets killed because of a bad running project.
 Exceptions like writing software for medical equipment persist of course.

 On an organizational level though, the consequences might just be that: life or